fusedio/fused-docs/docs/reference/fused/core/_realtime_ops.md

 Executes a shared file-based UDF.

 This function constructs a URL for running an operation on a file accessible via a shared token.
-It allows for customization of the output data types for vector and raster data and supports additional parameters for the operation&#x27;s execution.
+It allows for customization of the output data types for vector and raster data and supports additional parameters for the operation's execution.

 **Arguments**: